exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/appendix-1a.md

 contributors: "Mathis for the draft, and then the Amazing Community"
 ---

 Hello.
-Welcome to my stomach.
+Welcome to the evolutionary remnants of my stomach for this week.

 Today, we are going to use the Theory Simulator to test out our theory.
 The Theory Simulator is a web-based tool created and maintained by the Exponential Idle community that allows users to simulate and program strategies for various theories.